Navigating The Complexities Of Wage And Hour Disputes

 Legal deductions an employer can make from an employee’s pay include:

 - Federal and state taxes (e.g. income tax, Medicare taxes, Social Security taxes, Unemployment taxes)

 - Child support, if arranged by the court*

-*More than 75 percent of child support is paid through income withholding
+*More than 75% of child support is paid through income withholding

 If an employer has accidentally overpaid an employee, the entire amount may be deducted on the payday after the discovery of the overpayment, assuming the employee agrees.
 If the overpayment is discovered weeks, or even months later, it is often necessary for each party to seek legal representation to iron out a plan for repayment that is fair to both parties.

 Whichever side of a wage and hour dispute you’re on, you may feel that you are being taken advantage of.
-Without legal representation, you may feel helpless, incapable of arguing your side of the story persuasively.
-If an issue like one of those below applies to you, contact a wage and hour attorney today.
+Without legal representation, you may feel helpless and incapable of arguing your side of the story persuasively.
+Our lawyers can make your voice heard.